Areas of Concentration

 Ms. Neill regularly defends individuals and businesses under investigation for or charged with tax and other white collar crimes.
 She represents clients through all stages of criminal tax investigations and litigation and handles sensitive IRS audits and appeals.
 Ms. Neill frequently advises clients in responding to grand jury subpoenas and IRS summonses.

-In addition to tax fraud defense, Ms. Neill handles civil tax controversy matters, including IRS audits, appeals, litigation before the U.S. Tax Court and U.S. District Courts and significant tax collection cases.
+In addition to tax fraud defense, Ms. Neill handles civil tax controversy and litigation matters, including IRS audits, appeals, litigation before the U.S. Tax Court and U.S. District Courts and significant tax collection cases.
 Ms. Neill advises and represents clients in voluntary disclosure matters, claims for innocent spouse relief, summons enforcement proceedings, claims for refund, trust fund recovery penalty matters and requests for penalty abatement.

 Ms. Neill defends lawyers and accountants in preparer/promoter investigations and appeals, handles injunctive proceedings brought by the U.S. Department of Justice and advises professionals with respect to matters involving the IRS Office of Professional Responsibility.
 She also represents taxpayers before the Missouri Department of Revenue in income and sales and use tax examinations, as well as appeals before the Administrative Hearing Commission.